 Am J Infect Control.
-2023 May 12:S0196-6553(23)00363-2. doi: 10.1016/j.ajic.2023.05.005.
-Online ahead of print.
+2023 Dec;51(12):1384-1391. doi: 10.1016/j.ajic.2023.05.005.
+Epub 2023 May 12.

 BACKGROUND: Heat strain and dehydration can affect an individual’s physical and mental performance.
-The purpose of this review was to examine the literature for the impact of heat strain on healthcare workers (HCWs) who care for patients with high-consequence infectious diseases (HCIDs) while wearing personal protective equipment (PPE), discuss risks of impaired safety caused by heat strain and dehydration in HCID environments, identify attempts to combat PPE-related heat strain, recognize limitations, and provide suggestions for further research.
+The purpose of this review was to examine the literature for the impact of heat strain on health care workers (HCWs) who care for patients with high-consequence infectious diseases (HCIDs) while wearing personal protective equipment (PPE), discuss the risks of impaired safety caused by heat strain and dehydration in HCID environments, identify attempts to combat PPE-related heat strain, recognize limitations, and provide suggestions for further research.

 RESULTS: The search terms yielded 30 articles that were sorted based on environment setting, physiological impact, and interventions.

-CONCLUSIONS: Heat strain caused by wearing PPE is an occupational health concern for HCWs in the high-risk environment that is HCID care.
+CONCLUSIONS: Heat strain caused by wearing PPE is an occupational health concern for HCWs in the high-risk environment, that is, HCID care.
 Future studies are needed to develop innovative PPE ensembles that can reduce heat strain and improve well-being.